Meet Our Leadership

 Advisory Board

 Fr.
-Alex is a Parochial Vicar at St. John Fisher Parish and St. Veronica Parish.
+Alex is a Parochial Vicar for St. Gregory the Great Family of Parishes (St. John Fisher, Guardian Angels and Immaculate Heart of Mary) in Cincinnati.
 He is a priest for the Archdiocese of Cincinnati.
 He is originally from Uganda.
 He traveled to Kabingo once, in 2016.
 He serves on the Hope for Kabingo Board as an at large member and advisor.

 Dr. Patrick Kayanja